predrag-viceic/kde-on-pitop/README.md

 This repository contains some hints on how to use pi-top with KDE as a playground desktop for kids and Dads.

+The starting point of the installation is the image from the [Minibian](https://minibianpi.wordpress.com/) project and the result is the full blown desktop environment.
+I intend to document as much of the install process, so if interested, come back often ! :)

 ## Play a movie with omxplayer